-Most of the population of a developing countries depends on the traditional medicines mostly on plant drugs fro their therapeutic uses.
+Most of the developing countries depends on the conventional medicines on plant drugs for their therapeutic uses.
 These herbal drugs and Indian medicinal plants have the rich source of beficial compounds which includes antioxidants and components used in functional foods, aromatic crops used in perfumery and cosmetic industry which gives livelihood and employment to many people.
 There is a need of all manufacturers in India to be set up world standard laboratory in quality control, R&D facility with the help of State and Central Governments which would facilitate and help exporters to maintain quality assurance of drug exported from India.
 There is also need to study the conservation status of all species in trade.